thejosehuerta/cs260/assignment6/README.md

     * At least one tree traversal function
 3. Analyze and compare the complexity of functions, including the difference between binary search trees that are ordered and unordered.
 ---
-### 1. Create some tests for our BST to pass before coding.
+### 1. Create some tests for our BST to pass before coding
 For a binary search tree, and for our assignment, we know we will need a **function to insert a value to the appropriate place**, a **function to delete a specific value from the tree** and a **function to traverse the tree and print the tree's elements**.
 #### Insert Function: